Bachelor of Science in Nursing – BA/BS to BSN

 Concord University’s Bachelor of Science in Nursing program is nationally accredited by the Commission on Collegiate Nursing Education (CCNE) and regionally accredited by the Higher Learning Commission (HLC).
 Concord’s BSN program was established in 2022, meaning the curriculum is fresh and up-to-date with learning spaces, equipment, and technology designed for the 21st century.

 The BA/BS to BSN pathway is offered in-person on Concord’s beautiful Athens campus.
 This program is for those who already have a BA or BS degree, but who are not Registered Nurses.
-All general education and pre-nursing requirements must be met prior to entering the accelerated nursing program.
+All eligibility requirements must be met prior to entering the accelerated nursing program.

 Students holding a baccalaureate degree in another field from a regionally-accredited institution must apply for formal admission to the BSN program.
 These applicants must have completed: